karthik0010/Assuredoc/API Testing.md

 ![api27](/images/api27.png)

-## Enviroment and Global Variables
+## Environment and Global Variables

 **Global Variables**
 Global variables in Assureqa are variables that are accessible across all collections, environments, and requests within your Assureqa workspace.
 They are useful when you need to reuse values across different requests and collections without needing to define them separately each time.
 The following steps outline the process for creating and utilizing global variables in the request.